wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-prepare-communication-compliance/includes/identify-resolve.md

-The workflow for identifying and resolving compliance issues with communication compliance in Microsoft 365 can be broken down into four phases:
+The workflow for identifying and resolving compliance issues with Microsoft Purview Communication Compliance can be broken down into four phases:

 1. Configure communication compliance policies.
 1. Investigate issues detected as matching your communication compliance policies.